privacyidea/privacyidea/doc/webui/token_details.rst

 Functionality of the Tokens view
 ================================

-Selecting a token from the list presents a detailed overview on the properties of the token token and also let the administrator or a privileged user perform specific tasks for this token.
+Selecting a token from the list presents a detailed overview of the properties of the token token and also let the administrator or a privileged user perform specific tasks for this token.

 .. figure:: images/token_details.png